Strengthening Campus Connections

 The Office of Student Activities (OSA) manages two programs that facilitate involvement: the Campus Activities Board (CAB), which creates and plans campus social events, and clubs and organizations, which range from community service to student government, the arts, and campus publications.

-Greek Organizations are also a popular outlet for involvement and leadership development.
+Fraternities and sororities are also a popular outlet for involvement and leadership development.
 New member recruitment occurs during the sophomore year.
 When utilized to its fullest, the Greek experience can be one of the most positive, impactful opportunities a student has during their collegiate years.

 The Garthwait Leadership Center (GLC), through collaborative partnerships across the institution, creates intellectual and experiential opportunities for students to develop leadership skills.
 Through these experiences, students identify and reflect on their passions, and learn how to apply leadership skills ethically to make a positive impact.
 Join the Leadership Learning Network to stay current on involvement opportunities on campus.